rohithkotar/UMBC-DATA606-Capstone/docs/Report.md

 ## Background

 ### Objective
-This project aims to develop a robust predictive modeling approach for estimating injury severity in accidents using an unbalanced dataset.
+This project aims to develop a robust predictive modeling approach for estimating injury severity in accidents for an unbalanced dataset using Machine Learning

 ### Significance
 - Accurate prediction of injury severity can lead to more efficient resource allocation in emergency response systems, potentially saving lives by ensuring timely and appropriate medical attention.